Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 - Journal of Cosmetic Science (2018) — Study found silicone applicators transferred 95% of product to skin versus 75-80% for bristle brushes due to absorption differences.

-- International Journal of Cosmetic Science (2019) — Research on mask application methods showed even, thin layers absorbed more effectively than thick, uneven applications.
+- International Journal of Cosmetic Science (2019) — Research on mask methods showed even, thin layers absorbed more effectively than thick, uneven layers.

-- Applied and Environmental Microbiology (2020) — Bacteria counts on makeup brushes were significantly higher on natural bristle versus synthetic or silicone tools after 30 days of use.
+- Applied and Environmental Microbiology (2020) — Germ levels on makeup brushes were much higher on natural bristle versus synthetic or silicone tools after 30 days of use.

 About AMVital's Turmeric Products

-AMVital formulates turmeric skincare that works with any application method.
-Our Turmeric Clay Mask spreads easily with spatulas or brushes.
-The formula is designed for even coverage without running or dripping.
+AMVital formulates turmeric skincare that works with any tool.
+Our Turmeric Clay Mask spreads easily with spatulas or brushes, and the formula is designed for even coverage without running.

 Here's to your golden glow!